Expressing Milk for Your High-Risk Baby

 Expressing your milk

-You will have to remove milk from your breasts on a regular basis if you are to provide enough of your milk for your high-risk baby.
-Many mothers find they can appreciate their babies' breastfeeding patterns when they understand how breast milk is produced.
+You will have to remove milk from your breasts on a regular basis to provide enough of your milk for your high-risk baby.
+Many mothers find they can appreciate their babies' breastfeeding patterns when they understand how milk is produced.
 Initially, hormones play a greater role.
 After the first one or two weeks postpartum (after the baby is born), milk removal has a greater effect on the amount of milk produced.

-How is breast milk produced?
+How is milk produced?

-Successful breast milk production
+Successful milk production

 Ongoing, long-term milk production depends mostly on milk removal by nursing or pumping.
 The more often milk is removed, and the more completely it is removed, the more milk the breasts make.
 The opposite is also true.
 When milk is removed less often, or an insufficient amount is removed, the breasts get the signal to slow milk production and make less.
 Milk removal occurs when a baby effectively breastfeeds or you are pumping frequently.